-Revenue of the Company comprises of two categories, cargo handling and ground handling.
+Revenue of the Company comprises of two main categories, cargo handling and ground handling.
+(TShs 19,946 million) and ground handling (TShs 17,408 million).

 The Company uses a software (Cargo Spot) to initiate, process and recognize revenue from cargo handling.
 Inputs entered into the software such as charge rate, weight, volume and nature of the goods are subject to human intervention.